Abdus8Samad/MovieRecommendationSys/README.md

 - Enhancing the user interface and user experience to make the system more intuitive and user-friendly.

 - Integrating external data sources, such as user reviews and social media data, to gather more information and improve the recommendation quality.

+- Adding more search queries like Genre, Director Name & Actors name (currently works only on movies name).

 ## Contributing